raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or an outstanding Push Notification subscription {{?I-D.ietf-dnssd-push}}, but not a Session Signaling Keepalive message exchange itself.
-A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the idle timeout timer.
+A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the inactive timeout timer.

-If the client wishes to keep an idle session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the Session Signaling Keepalive message to request longer timeout values, as described in {{keepalive}}.
+If the client wishes to keep an inactive session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the Session Signaling Keepalive message to request longer timeout values, as described in {{keepalive}}.

-### Values for the Idle Timeout
+### Values for the Inactive Timeout

-For the idle timeout value, lower values result in more frequent session teardown and re-establishment.
-Higher values result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for idle sessions.
+For the inactive timeout value, lower values result in more frequent session teardown and re-establishment.
+Higher values result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for inactive sessions.

-A shorter idle timeout with a longer keepalive interval signals to the client that it should not speculatively keep idle sessions open for very long for no reason, but when it does have an active reason to keep a session open, it doesn't need to be sending an agressive level of keepalive traffic.
+A shorter inactive timeout with a longer keepalive interval signals to the client that it should not speculatively keep inactive sessions open for very long for no reason, but when it does have an active reason to keep a session open, it doesn't need to be sending an agressive level of keepalive traffic.
 Only when the client has a very long-lived low-traffic operation outstanding like a Push